Joe Exotic: Animals

+In 2002, seeking to earn money to feed his growing menagerie, Exotic partnered with a traveling magician to provide and handle tigers during stage illusions.
+The experience taught Exotic that traveling magic shows could be lucrative, and after parting with the magician, he began staging shows himself and adopted "Joe Exotic" as his stage name.
+He soon found that attendees would pay to pet and have their picture taken with tiger cubs, and these activities were often more profitable than the magic show itself.
+His magic shows evolved into dedicated cub-petting events and he began breeding his cats to ensure that cubs were consistently available.
+The money he earned allowed him to increase the number of adult cats at his park and feed them.
+To benefit his stage persona, Exotic began behaving more flamboyantly, wearing flashy clothing and jewelry and adopting his trademark bleached mullet hairstyle.

 Exotic worked as the owner and operator of the G.W.
 Zoo for over 20 years.
 He left the zoo on June 18, 2018, three months before his arrest.
 In 2021, Exotic stated that his whole outlook on animals in captivity has changed while he's been in jail, and he now believes that "no animal belongs in a cage".
 He also said that he never would have had a zoo if he had known what life inside a cage was like 20 years ago.

-In 2002, seeking a way to earn money to feed his growing number of animals, Exotic partnered with a traveling magician to provide and handle tigers during stage illusions.
-The magician and Exotic eventually parted company, but Exotic had realized that using his big cats in magic shows was a good way to earn money.
-He began staging traveling magic shows himself and adopted "Joe Exotic" as his stage name.
-He soon found that attendees at his magic shows would pay to pet and have their picture taken with tiger cubs, and that these activities were often more lucrative than the magic show itself.
-His magic shows gradually evolved into cub-petting events, and he began breeding his cats to ensure that cubs were consistently available.
-This allowed him to increase the number of adult cats at his park and generate more money to feed them.
-To benefit his stage persona, Exotic began behaving more flamboyantly, wearing flashy clothing and jewelry and adopting his trademark bleached mullet hairstyle.

 Music

 During his career as a zoo owner, Exotic was also an aspiring country music singer, although music credited to him was recorded by others.
 Under the pretense of obtaining music for a planned reality television series, Exotic commissioned country songs from other artists, with his creative contributions reportedly being limited to suggesting song topics and singing some backing vocals.
 He produced music videos for the songs and posted them on his YouTube channel, depicting himself as the main performer and taking full credit for the music, allegedly without having notified the actual artists.
 One of Exotic's best-known songs is "I Saw a Tiger", which was featured in Tiger King and has been covered by numerous bands and artists.

 Exotic's two studio albums, I Saw a Tiger (2014) and Star Struck (2015), are featured in the Tiger King episode "Not Your Average Joe".
+In April 2023 "My Best Friends" was released, the first single from Jungle Rhapsody: A Tiger King Experience - Exotic's third studio album that was partially recorded in federal prison and produced by JT Barnett, Jonathan Hay and William Moseley.